PyCOMPLETE/pypkgexample/README.md

 ```python
 from . import helloffort
 ```
-as done for example "pypkgexample/mymodule_fortran/hello.py".
+as done for example in "pypkgexample/mymodule_fortran/hello.py".

+### Bindings to C with cython
+In this case

 ## References